Signalsmith-Audio/elliptic-blep/README.md

 ![impulse response for direct mode](doc/double-direct-impulse-top.svg)

-However, this only works for purely polynomial-segment signals, and you *have* to inform the class of every discontinuity (including at the start of synthesis).
 The sample-rate is not optional for this mode, because the output will be highpassed at 20Hz and that needs to be correctly placed.
+It also only works for purely polynomial-segment signals, and you *have* to inform the class of every discontinuity (including at the start of synthesis).

 #### Impulses